 Chinese New Year in Bangkok 2019 Highlights

 Lion & Dragon Dances

 Chinese celebrations usually contain both Lion and Dragon dance troupes.
 Both the Lion and Dragon in Chinese traditional culture are mythical, powerful and auspicious.
 The purpose of the dance is to bring good fortune and prosperity to an individual, neighborhood or business.

-Each lion comprises a two-person team with one operating the head and front legs while the other controls the back legs.
+Each lion comprises a two person team with one operating the head and front legs while the other controls the back legs.
 Musical accompaniment provided by drums and symbols.
 The lions are colorful and beautifully decorated with teeth and large blinking eyes.
 They act in a friendly way and will dance with each other before approaching people in the audience who are offering a monetary gift.
-It’s placed in the lion’s mouth and should bring good luck to the giver.
-Sometimes the lion will respond to the gift by giving back mandarin oranges.
+It is placed in the lion?s mouth and should bring good luck to the giver.
+Sometimes the lion will respond to the gift by giving back mandarin oranges.?